adalundhe/dcrx-api/README.md

 }
 ```

-A dcrx-api image build request requires, at-minimum, a `name`, `tag` and one or more `layer` objects, which will be processed and build in-order of appearance.
+A dcrx-api image build request requires, at-minimum, a `name`, `tag`, `registry_name`, and one or more `layer` objects, which will be processed and build in-order of appearance.
 Note that each layer object almost exactly corresponds to its `dcrx` call.
 The above corresponds exactly to:

 ```python